instructure/instructure-ui/packages/instui-cli/README.md

 ```

 ### Available commands
+* __create app__ | Create a starter app with all Instructure UI presets configured (webpack, babel, etc).
+Similar to create react app.
 * __upgrade__ | Upgrades instructure-ui in a designated repository to the latest stable version including upgrading packages and applying codemods.
 * __upgrade-packages__ | Upgrade instructure-ui packages to the latest stable version.
 * __codemod__ | Apply instructure-ui codemods to source at a specified path.